 Let me be straight with you.
 Brisket is not a beginner cut.
 It’s large, unforgiving, and takes all day.
 Your first one probably won’t be perfect.
 Mine wasn’t either.

 But here’s the thing — even a mediocre smoked brisket is still one of the best things you’ll ever eat.
-And once you nail it, you’ll be the most popular person in your neighborhood every summer.
+And once you nail it you’ll be the most popular person in your neighborhood every single summer.
+People will start inviting themselves over on weekends.
+You’ll become the person everyone calls when there’s something worth celebrating.

 This guide covers everything from picking the right brisket at the store to that final satisfying slice.
 No fluff.
 Just what actually works.